Transmutation operators for Schr\"odinger equations with distributional potentials and the associated impedance equation: Introduction

 where $j_{\nu}(\zeta)=\sqrt{\frac{\pi}{2\zeta}}J_{\nu+\frac{1}{2}}(\zeta)$ stands for the spherical Bessel functions (see \cite{NSBF1}).
 These types of representations are particularly useful for describing spectral data, such as the characteristic function of an eigenvalue problem, and have proven to be a powerful tool for the numerical computation of eigenvalues and eigenfunctions.
 Moreover, in the analysis of inverse spectral problems (namely, the recovery of the potential and boundary conditions from certain spectral data such as pairs of eigenvalues and normalization constants or the Weyl function), the NSBF series have demonstrated great versatility for the practical solution of such problems.
 In \cite{vkinverse1} it was shown that the existence of the NSBF series \eqref{eq:nsbfintro} allows one to reduce several inverse problems to the solution of a system of linear algebraic equations whose unknowns are the coefficients $\{a_m(x)\}_{m=0}^{\infty}$.
 Given the relationship of the potential $q$ and the coefficient $a_0$, it is possible to recover $q$ from the first component of the solution vector.
 This approach is highly efficient for numerical computations and has been successfully applied to various types of inverse spectral problems in recent years \cite{vkinverse1,vkinverse2,vkstinverse2}.

 The aim of this paper is to extend the construction of the transmutation operator $\mathbf{T}_f$ and the corresponding series representations of the solutions to the case when $q$ is a distribution belonging to the class $W^{-1,2}$.
 Integral representations for the solutions $u_j(\rho,x)$ are already known \cite{bondarenko,shkalikov1}, as well as a transmutation relation in the sense of Delsarte is known for Schr\"odinger operators with Dirichlet and Neumann conditions \cite{alveberio,hryniv1}.
 The standard approach to regularizing operators with distributional coefficients, established in \cite{shkalikov1}, consists of rewriting the Schr\"odinger operator in terms of the quasi-derivative defined by an antiderivative $\sigma\in L^2$ of the potential $q$.
 In this work, we adopt a different approach, introducing a new type of regularization based on Polya’s factorization.
-To this end, we show that for any real-valued distributional potential there always exists a nonvanishing solution $f$, and that Polya's factorization is valid for functions $y\in W^{1,2}$ for which the Schrödinger operator defines a regular distribution on $L^2$.
+To this end, we show that for every distributional potential there always exists a nonvanishing solution $f$, and that Polya's factorization is valid for functions $y\in W^{1,2}$ for which the Schrödinger operator defines a regular distribution on $L^2$.
 Moreover, we demonstrate that the domain of regularization of the Schr\"odinger operator consists of those functions $y\in W^{1,2}$ satisfying $y'-\frac{f'}{f}y\in W^{1,2}$.
-Finally, we establish the existence of Polya’s factorization for complex-valued potentials in the case when $q$ admits an antiderivative $\sigma\in L^q$ for $2<q\leq \infty$.
-This class of potentials includes Radon complex measures and generalizes the results of \cite{minedeltas} for $L^2$ potentials perturbed by finitely many delta point interactions.
+Our result encompasses potentials given by complex Radon measures and extends the results of \cite{minedeltas} for $L^2$ potentials perturbed by finitely many delta point interactions.